How often to bath newborns

 About 5-10 minutes is long enough for a newborn bath.
 This is especially important if your baby has dry or sensitive skin.

 You can bath your baby at any time of the day.
 It’s a good idea to pick a time when you’re relaxed and you won’t be interrupted.
-And it’s best to avoid bathing your baby when he’s hungry or straight after a feed.
+And it’s best to avoid baths when your baby is hungry or has just had a feed.

-If your baby likes a bath and it seems to relax her, you can use bathing as a way to help settle her for sleep in the evening.
+If your baby seems to find baths relaxing and enjoyable, you can use bathing as a way to help settle baby for sleep in the evening.

 You can give your newborn a bath in a small plastic bath or even in the kitchen sink.
 The kitchen sink might be easiest in the first few weeks.
 A plastic baby bath is probably the best option once your baby gets bigger.